nEUROn Unmanned Combat Air Vehicle (UCAV) Demonstrator, France

-The unmanned nEUROn will be controlled from ground-based stations and from control stations in combat aircraft such as the French Rafale or the Swedish Gripen.
+The unmanned nEUROn is controlled from ground-based stations and from control stations in combat aircraft such as the French Rafale or the Swedish Gripen.

 In June 2005, Thales was selected to develop the datalink system for nEUROn.
-The system will connect the ground control station with the UCAV by a high-rate Nato standard STANAG 7085 datalink and a low-rate datalink: The high-rate datalink will allow secure transmission of application data (video, imagery and radar) and air vehicle command and control data.
-The low-rate datalink will use secure technologies and a different frequency band to ensure data integrity.
+The system connects the ground control station with the UCAV by a high-rate Nato standard STANAG 7085 datalink and a low-rate datalink: The high-rate datalink allows secure transmission of application data (video, imagery and radar) and air vehicle command and control data.
+The low-rate datalink uses secure technologies and a different frequency band to ensure data integrity.

-The air vehicle will be powered by two Adour mk951 jet engines from the Rolls Royce and Turbomeca joint venture RRTM.
+The air vehicle is powered by two Adour mk951 jet engines from the Rolls Royce and Turbomeca joint venture RRTM.
 The Adour mk951 is already fitted on BAE Systems Hawk 128 aircraft.
 The air intake is in a flush dorsal position above the nose.

 The engine features a new fan and combustor and is also equipped with full authority digital engine control (FADEC) which reduces the workload of the pilot by performing automated operations.

 The maximum speed of the aircraft varies between Mach 0.7 and 0.8.
 Neuron weighs around 4,500kg and its maximum take-off weight 6,000kg.

 The Global Unmanned Aerial Vehicles (UAV) Market 2011-2021